muaddibus/bevy_webcam_facial/README.md

 * Width of frame: 480
 * Frames per second: 33
 * Start capturing and sending events instantly after plugin activation: true/false (can be enabled/disabled anytime at runtime via `ResMut<WebcamFacialController>`)
+* Smoothing filter for coordinates (currently: MeanMedian, LowPass(f32), NoFilter)
+* From how much frames take data for smoothing 5-10 optimal (more frames - more smooth movement but slow response)

 ### Resources:
 Enable/disable webcam capture and recognition from Bevy via mutable resource `ResMut<WebcamFacialController>`